Hear from Nigel Toplis, Managing Director of The Bardon Group as he talks about why Franchise Agreements are non-negotiable.

 He is supported by a team who have over 70 years’ combined experience in franchising with a wealth of experience in their own disciplines.

-The Bardon Group is a specialist franchise operator with multiple franchise brands within its portfolio such as Recognition Express, Techclean and Kall Kwik.
+The Bardon Group is a specialist franchise operator with multiple franchise brands within its portfolio such as Recognition Express and Techclean.

 When you take on a franchise, you become part of the franchisor’s ecosystem.
 Clearly this brings many advantages.
 But it also means you have to adhere to the same processes, rules and procedures as other franchisees in the network.